 Having what it seems to be a lot of free time is more of a curse than a blessing…

-… because everybody works better when time is limited.
+… because everybody works better when the time is limited.
 No doubt about it.
-When we know we have time, we simply postpone our tasks and choose the easiest thing to do next (i.e.: binge watching on that awesome show on Netflix).
+When we know we have time, we simply postpone our tasks and choose the easiest thing to do next (i.e.: binge-watching on that awesome show on Netflix).

 Attending specific fitness classes

-I love movement.
-When I’m not stretching and moving my body somehow, I feel depressed.
-I actually feel like I’m useless and old.
+When I’m not stretching and moving my body somehow, I feel quite depressed.
 I have to do some exercise and activity.
 But I find gyms quite overwhelming because we have a lot of decisions to make.
 How long should I do such and such exercise?
 When to change equipment?
 How does this machine actually work?
 Look at that cute boy, and that other one!
 It’s just too much for me.

 So I prefer taking some low key classes.
 My university is nice enough to provide cheap classes during the week, so I decided to take yoga two times a week, pilates one time a week, bodymix and condition gym once a week.
 That’s 5 hours of movement a week, which could be more, but for starting of new habits is fine.

-I do it mostly for well-being and not to loose weight or get stronger.
+I do it mostly for well-being and not to lose weight or get stronger.
 So for me is a good amount.
-I plan on taking dance classes next fall because that’s when I have actual fun :p .
+I plan on taking dance classes next fall because that’s when I have actual fun :p.

 Finding time to learn something practical

 I’ve been learning quite a lot, but truth be told, when it comes to the media and communications field, businesses want to hire people that know how to do inbound marketing and sales.
-So that’s a thing I have dedicated a daily small time in my schedule as well.
+So that’s a thing I have dedicated some time in my schedule as well.
 I am taking Hubspot free classes before I start writing.

 Writing every day before bed